ratlog/ratlog-spec/readme.md

 Logs should try to leave a message for humans

 Logs should be easy to read for humans.

 No external cli to read logs

 JSON is hard to read.

+Logging should be simple: message+fields+tags

+Logging is for applications.
+Applications consist of components.
+Components are stateful units of a system.
+A component doesn't need to know about it's scope but it should return information about its state consisting of messages plus, optionally, fields and tags.

+Modules/libraries/packages shouldn't produce logs.
+Tools have their custom output format but can write logs to stderr.
+Applications/Services write logs to stdout. stderr is for errors (if they are not handled externally) and errors are not logs, they are language specific and should contain stacktraces.

+Logs are always a single line.

+Play well with docker, docker compose and journalctl.

+## Goals

+- Log format independent from any programming language or library
+- Readable by humans, without external tooling
+- Parsable by machines
+- Structured in message, tags and fields
+- Logs should never fail.
+There are no invalid logs.
+- Every log has a message.
+- Applications don't need to worry about logging timestamps.
+- Applications don't need to know their own name.

 Logs should be easy to parse by programs and cli tools (such as grep and cut):